impierce/openid4vc/README.md

         .and_then(TryInto::try_into)
         .unwrap();

-    // Create a new `request_uri` endpoint on the mock server and load it with the JWT encoded `Request`.
+    // Create a new `request_uri` endpoint on the mock server and load it with the JWT encoded `AuthorizationRequest`.
     Mock::given(method("GET"))
         .and(path("/request_uri"))
         .respond_with(ResponseTemplate::new(200).set_body_string(relying_party.encode(&request).await.unwrap()))
         .mount(&mock_server)
         .await;

-    // Create a new `redirect_uri` endpoint on the mock server where the `Provider` will send the `Response`.
+    // Create a new `redirect_uri` endpoint on the mock server where the `Provider` will send the `AuthorizationResponse`.
     Mock::given(method("POST"))
         .and(path("/redirect_uri"))
         .respond_with(ResponseTemplate::new(200))